pojosontheweb/woko/doco/markdown/woko.md

 The IoC container is defined by interface `woko.ioc.WokoIocContainer`, and is pluggable.
 Woko ships with a default implementation, and a [Pico Container](http://picocontainer.codehaus.org) adapter.

 ## Startup ##

 Woko (and its sub-components) is created and initialized at application startup, using a servlet context listener.
 A base abstract class is provided (`woko.WokoIocInitListener`), that can be extended in order to configure Woko.

-Here is an example using the `SimpleWokoIocContainer` (Groovy version) :
+Here is an example using the `SimpleWokoIocContainer` :

     package com.myco.myapp